Snow4DV/3DWriter/README.md

+Not commited yet!
+Fixing bugs.

 # 3DWriter Handwiritng edition
-Use your 3D printer or plotter to write your homework/letters/etc. It's a fork of boy1dr software with amount of major improvements that let you to pretend that the result is something written not by a machine.
+Use your 3D printer or plotter to write your homework/letters/etc. It's a fork of boy1dr software with amount of major improvements that let you to pretend that the result is something written not by a machine but with your hand.

 # Improvements comparing to the boy1dr/3DWriter repo
-The main point of the fork was to add the ability
+*The main point of the fork was to add the ability to create your own font.
+You can actually transfer your in real life handwriting and use it!
+*5 times increased resolution (still not sure whatever is it good or not but it makes font making more comfortable) *Handwriting modifiers that makes it more realistic *New material design that makes it cooler :)

 ## How to use it
 There are 3 main columns.